Commercial Courts in Germany: An Alternative for International Business Disputes

 Berlin

-• Commercial Court at the Berlin Court of Appeal – specialized in construction and architectural law
+• Commercial Court at the Court of Appeal – specialized in construction and architectural law

-• Commercial Chambers at the Regional Court Berlin II – specialized in construction and architectural law
+• Commercial Chambers at LG Berlin II – specialized in construction and architectural law

-Source: Press Release of the Berlin Court of Appeal from 1 April 2025
+Source: Press release of the Court of Appeal from 1 April 2025

 Bremen